Qusy64/BenchMark-NIDS-/README.md

 This repository contains Kaggle-ready notebooks for evaluating reproducibility and temporal robustness of deep learning-based Network Intrusion Detection Systems (NIDS) on the CICIDS-2017 dataset.

+The current experiments compare standard fixed-threshold inference with an adaptive threshold estimation method based on Extreme Value Theory (EVT).

 The project focuses on:
 - reproducibility analysis
 - variance across random seeds
-- temporal distribution shift.
+- temporal distribution shift
+- binary intrusion detection on CICIDS-2017
-- lightweight adaptive threshold calibration
+- adaptive EVT threshold estimation under shifted traffic

 ---

 # Research Scope

-This study intentionally uses a simplified experimental scope to make reproducibility analysis easier and more interpretable.
+This study intentionally uses a compact experimental scope so the reproducibility analysis remains interpretable.

 ## Dataset